terraform-google-modules/terraform-example-foundation/1-org/README.md

 ## Purpose

-The purpose of this step is to [...].
+The purpose of this step is to up top level shared folders, monitoring and networking projects, and organization-level logging, and sets baseline security settings through organizational policy.

 ## Prerequisites